billy-price/package-updater/README.md

 <DataModel>:GetService(name: string): Instance
 ```
 to download/load/modify/publish roblox place assets and model assets.
+It uses `rojo build` to build the release version of each package.

 The script `fullUpdate.lua` does the following
 - Build all of the packages specified in `config.PackageProjectFiles` to `.rbxm` files using [rojo](https://github.com/rojo-rbx/rojo)